hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 domain names.
 Accordingly, `s2.network.lan` is an alias for `site2.network.lan`.

-The aliasing is realized with domain-specific `$INCLUDE` statements in the zone file of the domain `network.lan`.
+The aliasing is realized with domain-specific [$INCLUDE][include] directive in the zone file of the domain `network.lan`.
 The domain names are included from other files.
 For the subdomains `site1.network.lan` and `s1.network.lan`, the same file is included.
 Accordingly, `site2.network.lan` and `s1.network.lan` point to the same file.

 The subdomain `site1.network.lan` is configured in the file `/etc/bind/db.network.lan-site1` and contains the following records: